- Product used: URSA TERRA

-The alleys and canals of Ghent, the most visited city in Flanders and one of the best-preserved medieval centers in the world, are an architectural landmark where the beauty and romanticism of Paris and Venice converge.
+The alleys and canals of Ghent, the most visited city in Flanders and one of the best-preserved medieval centers in the world, are architectural landmarks where the beauty and romanticism of Paris and Venice converge.

 The city, which in the Middle Ages became the third-largest city in Europe thanks to the textile industry, is the Flemish city with the largest number of historic buildings that are home to an intense cultural and university life.